wintercms/docs/services/validation.md

 $validator = Validator::make($input, $rules, $messages);
 ```

-> *Note:* The `:attribute` place-holder will be replaced by the actual name of the field under validation.
+> **NOTE:** The `:attribute` place-holder will be replaced by the actual name of the field under validation.
 You may also utilize other place-holders in validation messages.

-#### Other validation placeholders
+### Other validation placeholders

 ```php
 $messages = [